Understanding the link between gut health and immunity can help improve the body’s ability to fight infections.

 They work together to support and maintain the microbe colonies in the gut.
 Probiotics are live microorganisms, and these organisms help repopulate the gut with good bacteria, protect against harmful organisms, and regulate the immune system’s response.

 Fermented foods are a great source of probiotics.
-Include natural yogurt, sauerkraut, miso, and kefir in your diet.
+These include natural yogurt, sauerkraut, miso, and kefir in your diet.

 Alternatively, you can take a probiotic supplement.